Biography

 Ruhin graduated with distinction from the Master’s in Artistic Research at the Royal Academy of Arts, The Netherlands, partially supported by a Holland Government Scholarship.
 Earlier, she completed an MFA in Painting at Rabindra Bharati University, India, on a fully funded ICCR Government Scholarship.

-Apart from her participation in national and international exhibitions as an artist, she also worked as a curatorial assistant and art therapist on different projects.
-Her (re)-search explores the intersection of various levels of exploitation embedded in anthropocentric, colonial, and patriarchal agencies, which are the forces of ecological and gender-based struggle.
-However, performative installations, drawings, text, moving images, sound, and light are the primary media of her expression.
-She juxtaposes and re-assembles different times, complex substances, contexts, and spaces to create an impression of her personal experiences through provoking the senses.
-Her research considers that clichés are always products of political agencies.
-Using her body and clichéd substances (overused/leftover things), considering the sediment of time; she engages with fundamental concerns and asserts a critical stance toward human-centered agency.
+Alongside her anti-disciplinary artistic practice, she extends her (re)search through workshop facilitation, curatorial work, and art-therapeutic projects, creating participatory spaces.
+It explores the intersection of various levels of exploitation embedded in anthropocentric, colonial, and patriarchal agencies, which are the forces of ecological and gender-based struggle.
+However, performative installations, text, drawings, moving images, sound, and light are the primary media of expression.
+She (re)assembles and juxtaposes concerns, times, substances, contexts, and spaces to reflect on collective experiences.
+She considers that identifying “cliché” is always product of political agencies.
+Using her own body and clichéd substances (overused and leftover) as an archive, she engages with fundamental common concerns and asserts a critical stance toward human-centered agency.

 Scroll to Top